 The world’s population is predicted to increase to 9 billion people by 2050.
 Some of the world’s highest rates of population growth are predicted to occur in areas that are highly dependent on the agriculture sector (crops.
 Livestock, forestry and fisheries) and have high rates of food insecurity.
 Growth in the agriculture sector is one of the most effective means of reducing poverty and achieving food security.
 We must ensure that increased productivity does not only benefit the few, and that the natural resource base can provide services (pollination, nutrient cycling in soils, quality water, etc.) that enhance sustainability.

 Most of the world’s poor live in rural areas.
 Hunger and food insecurity above all are expressions of rural poverty.
 Reducing rural poverty, therefore, is central to FAO’s mission.
 Many living in rural areas have been lifted out of poverty in recent decades.
 In 1990, 54% of those living in rural areas in developing countries lived on less than $1.25 a day and were considered extremely poor.
 By 2010, this share had dropped to 35%.
 Rural poverty remains widespread especially in South Asia and Africa.
 These regions have also seen least progress in improving rural livelihoods.
-FAO strikes to help smallholders improve farm productivity whilst aiming to also increase off-farm employment opportunities and find better ways for rural populations to manage and cope with risks in their environments .
+FAO strives to help smallholders improve farm productivity whilst aiming to also increase off-farm employment opportunities and, through social protection, find better ways for rural populations to manage and cope with risks in their environments .

 With increasing globalization, agriculture as an independent sector will cease to exist, becoming instead, just one part of an integrated value chain.
 The value chain exits both upstream and downstream, or from production through to processing and sales, in which the whole is now highly concentrated, integrated and globalized.
 This poses a huge challenge for smallholder farmers and agricultural producers in many developing countries where even the most economically valid smallholders can easily be excluded from important parts of the value chain.